wheybags/freeablo-windows-build/README.md

 cmake - get the windows installer from here: http://www.cmake.org/cmake/resources/software.html Make sure to tell the installer to add cmake to PATH (either for current user or all users), it will ask you about this on the second page.

 Visual studio 2013 - needs to be 2013.
-The free version shoudl work fine.
+The free version should work fine.

 Usage
 =====